-In order to explain the relations between the catches of Alaskan pink salmon and northern sea and air temperatures and the inverse relationship between the catches of Gulf of Alaskan pink salmon and Washington/Oregon coho salmon Frances and Sibley (1991) and Frances (1993) make use of a model suggested by Hollowed and Wooster (1991).
-For convenience I will call this model the HWFS after the initial letters of all four investigators.
-According to this model the inverse relationship in catch in the two ocean areas might be explained by the north or south movement of the of the divergence, or bifurcation, zone between the Alaskan and California current and the greater or lesser effect of the currents related to that north-south movement.
+To explain the relationships between catches of Alaskan pink salmon and northern sea and air temperatures and the inverse relationship between catches of Gulf of Alaskan pink salmon and Washington/Oregon coho salmon, Frances and Sibley (1991) and Frances (1993) use a model suggested by Hollowed and Wooster (1991).
+For convenience, I call this the HWFS model, after the initials of all four investigators.
+According to this model, the inverse relationship in catch in the two ocean areas might be explained by the north or south movement of the divergence, or bifurcation, zone between the Alaskan and California current and the greater or lesser effect of the currents related to that north-south movement.
 The model is bimodal and postulates two states or modes of operation of the ocean currents.
-When the bifurcation zone is more to the north (HWFS Type A - West Coast) more cold Sub-arctic current water is taken into the Californian current and upwelling of nutrient-rich water off the Oregon and Washington coasts is enhanced.
-When the bifurcation zone is further to the south (HWFS Type B - Alaska) more cold Sub-arctic current water is taken into the Alaskan current and water off the Oregon and Washington coasts will be warmer.
+When the bifurcation zone is more to the north (HWFS Type A-West Coast), more cold, Subarctic current water is taken into the California current, and upwelling of nutrient-rich water off the Oregon and Washington coasts is enhanced.
+When the bifurcation zone is farther south (HWFS Type B-Alaska), more cold, Subarctic current water is taken into the Alaskan current, and water off the Oregon and Washington coasts is warmer.